 The first church of Stigtomta (Södermanland, Sweden) was built in the 13th century – possibly even earlier.
 Later rebuilt, re-fashioned and embellished in many ways, it now forms a complex account of local people’s lives and beliefs since mediaeval times.
 In 2010, the parish wanted to continue the story by adding a contemporary art piece.
 A group of students in post-grad education, conducted by professor Tom Sandqvist, were invited to submit suggestions.
 Our resulting works were exhibited in the church over a period of time, and finally a sculpture by Ann Fransson was acquired.
 This is the proposal I put forward (never realized).

 Expanding the church

-An ancient house of worship, overflowing with tokens of remembrance, hope and piety… Sitting alone at the back of an aisle, I couldn’t help but wonder what an outsider like myself could bring into the sacred space; feeling that any appendage would appear like chitchat interfering into sincere dialogue… On the other hand, the parish had expressed their sense of something missing.
+An ancient house of worship, overflowing with tokens of remembrance, hope and piety… Sitting alone at the back of an aisle, I couldn’t help but wonder what I, as an outsider, could bring into the sacred space; feeling that any appendage from my side would appear like heedless chitchat interfering into sincere dialogue… On the other hand, the parish had expressed their sense of something missing.
 So, what could it be?

 Space, perhaps; a little more space.
 Expanding by going deeper.

-The cruciform floor plan of the church suggests an intervention be made in the very center… What if a number of those large stone slabs covering the floor were removed? then a round hollow could be dug out, sloping by an even curve down to a centerpoint… Obviously, the pit had to be quite shallow, in order not to restrain free mobility for visitors; I reckoned a maximum depth of five to seven centimeters within a two metres’ diameter would do.
+The cruciform floor plan of the church would suggest an intervention be made in the very center… What if a number of those large stone slabs covering the floor were removed? then a round hollow could be dug out, sloping by an even curve down to a centerpoint… Obviously, the pit had to be quite shallow, in order not to restrain free mobility for visitors; I reckoned a maximum depth of five to seven centimeters within a two metres’ diameter would do.
 To replace the stones, I figured the circle coated with black mosaique tiles.